 Hiring managers go through hundreds of resumes a day and it’s vital that you know how to market yourself and stand out from the pile.

 Tips to Create an Effective Resume

 - Don’t over-complicate things.
-A resume does not need color, intricate fonts, borders, icons or pictures; unless you are in the creative industry.
-All a resume truly needs is the four sections shown in the template below: Summary of Qualifications, Education and Certifications, Work Experience and Technical Skills [or Additional Skills and Activities].
+Unless you are in the creative industry, all a resume truly needs is the four sections: Summary of Qualifications, Education and Certifications, Work Experience and Technical Skills [or Additional Skills and Activities].

-- Do not use resume templates or tables.
-Recruiters will often need to modify your resume in some way before submitting it to a client, whether it’s to add their company logo, remove your contact information, or edit the resume content.
+- Don’t use resume templates or tables.
 Resumes in tables are notoriously hard to change without ruining the formatting.

 - State your most important points first.
-If you have more work experience than education, place the work experience section above the education – but be sure to mention your degree in your summary of qualifications to make sure recruiters don’t overlook it.
+Be sure to mention your degree in your summary of qualifications to make sure hiring managers don’t overlook it.

 - Make it readable and printable.
 Times New Roman or Arial font, no smaller than 11 point.
 Set your margins no less than .5 inches all around and don’t change the page setup from Letter size paper.
 Despite the evolution of technology, a lot of recruiters still print resumes.